 To find the people who I would ask feedback from, I decided to search for users who recently uploaded images with the hashtag #fashionaddict.

-I choose this hashtag because the watches I wanted to find people on Instagram who have an interest in fashion.
+I chose this hashtag because I wanted to find people on Instagram who have an interest in fashion.
 Also, I want to stay away from a saturated hashtag like #fashion.

 I sent users a direct message asking if they could give me some feedback about the design of my store.